Game Over (Nuclear Assault album)

-Game Over is the debut album by thrash metal band Nuclear Assault, released in 1986.
+Game Over is the debut album by American thrash metal band Nuclear Assault, released in 1986.

 The cassette version of Game Over featured a track entitled "Lesbians", which did not appear on the CD version.
 However, this track was later performed on their 1992 live album Live at the Hammersmith Odeon.

 Critical reception

-In 2005, Game Over was ranked number 287 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Game Over was ranked number 287 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.